mariomliberio/Notes/Vim/evilmode.md

 - Press G to go to the bottom of a buffer (document).
 - Press gg to go to the beggining of a buffer.
 - Press :followedbyanumber to go to a specific line.
 Eg. to go to this line we would press :30.
-- Press / followed by a word and enter to search this in your buffer.
+- Press / followed by a word/phrase and enter to search this in your buffer.
 After you can keep searching the same word forward by using n and backwards with N.
+- If you want to search for a word/phrase in the backwards direction use ?.
+- To find an ending/opening ({[]}) press % while on the starting closing one.
+You can also press it again to go to the back to the original ({[]}).
+-